Wall Street fights to extend two-day rally

 Among stocks, Tesla Inc (TSLA.O) jumped 4.86 percent after the electric carmaker named two new independent board directors.

-Dell Technologies Inc (DELL.N) returned to the stock market nearly six years after founder Michael Dell took the computer maker private.
+Dell Technologies Inc DELL.N returned to the stock market nearly six years after founder Michael Dell took the computer maker private.
 The stock opened at $46 and was last at $44.78.

 Advancing issues outnumbered decliners by a 1.63-to-1 ratio on the NYSE and a 1.98-to-1 ratio on the Nasdaq.